 In Brabant's writings at the time, he speculated that one of the few words that could be misconstrued as Nookta was the Nuu-chah-nulth word "nootka-a" meaning "go around," and so Brabant speculated that the Mowachaht had given that advice to Cook, and he had misinterpreted it as an introduction.

-The actual truth of the matter can be found buried very deeply inside an obscure journal written long after Cook's visit by Andrew Bracey Taylor, who was third mate aboard the Prince of Wales, the 171-ton ship commanded by Richard Colnett that sailed to Nootka Sound in 1786 to trade sea otter skins with the residents.
+The actual truth of the matter may be found buried very deeply inside an obscure journal written long after Cook's visit by Andrew Bracey Taylor, who was third mate aboard the Prince of Wales, the 171-ton ship commanded by Richard Colnett that sailed to Nootka Sound in 1786 to trade sea otter skins with the residents.
 Because another merchant ship, the Imperial Eagle (also called the Loudoun) commanded by Charles Barkley was at Friendly Cove when they arrived, Taylor called it Barclay's Cove.
 He writes:

 "Barclay's Cove lays within the point forming the North west entrance into the Sound, and has the advantage in every respect to our former situation at the Fishing Village with the advantage of a fine Beach and the daily healthy Sea breeze over a low point of Land.
 The Town which stands very pleasant, the Natives call Nutka."

-The wind wasn't favorable, though, for reaching Kyuquot, so instead Cook headed for the southern entry point.
+To put the story regarding Cook's misunderstanding to rest forever, it can be said for the record the day went like this.
+As Cook approached, he viewed the entire region from Brooks Peninsula in the north to Estevan Point on the south end of Hesquiat Peninsula as one big bay, which he named Hope Bay.
+Cook headed for what he hoped was a favourable port.
 Their trajectory was along a point that brought them in line with Escalante Point on Hesquiat Peninsula.
-As they neared land they became assured there was in fact an inlet, and Cook was determined to enter for an anchorage and water (now being badly in need of that since leaving the tropics).
+As they neared land they became assured there was in fact an inlet, and Cook was determined to enter for an anchorage and water (now being badly in need of both since leaving the tropics).
 They turned towards the inlet but just as they reached the west point (Yuquot Point), at about 5 p.m., they became becalmed.

 Thus positioned, and the wind dead yet again, Cook had no option but to drop anchor in 85 fathoms.
 The Discovery, following behind, never made the inlet, and instead parked outside, or rather dropped anchor, in 70 fathoms south and a bit west of Yuquot Point.

 No sooner had they dropped anchor than they were visited by locals.
 Cook is quite descriptive of this encounter, as are other writers of the various surviving journals.
-Cook writes of the three canoes that approached: "a person in one of the two last stood up, and made a long harangue, inviting us to land, as we guessed, by his gestures...
+Cook writes of the three canoes that initially approached: "a person in one of the two last stood up, and made a long harangue, inviting us to land, as we guessed, by his gestures...
 After tiring himself with his repeated exhortations, of which we did not understand a word, he was quiet; and then others took it, by turns, to say something, though they acted their part neither so long, nor with so much vehemence as the other."

 And there ends the initial encounter.
 Numerous other locals followed to come alongside the ships, and trade.
 Cook also repositioned the vessels inside the sound as originally planned.
 Never in any journal is there any indication the Mowachaht played a role or offered advice in the decision to choose their eventual anchorage.
 Cook sent off a boat of officers to survey locations inside the sound up Zuciarte Channel (the most visible route from their anchored position), then set off himself, and chose the location he scouted over the choice of his officers.
 That location of course is Resolution Cove on Bligh Island.